 Whilst there are many places & towns you must see when visiting Tasmania, there are just some towns not to be missed, yet sadly they often are.
 These offbeat towns are frequently driven through or past to get to another destination.
 Several of these are filled with history or surrounded by picturesque landscapes, in addition to offering wonderful food & accommodations.
 Just one more reason why we recommended planning an itinerary for your Tasmanian road trip.

 We recommend you look out for these towns in your travels around the state.
-Better still, include some of them in your travel plans.
+Once you’ve booked your car, make sure you include some of them in your travel plans.
 Stop to wander through the streets or admire their scenic charm.
 Alternatively, pause for an overnight break in your travels or just visit and have something to eat.
 Enjoy a charming café or restaurant to dine in or delight in a picnic of local produce.

 1. Lake Leake

 Lake Leake, situated in the Eastern Highlands on the upper Elizabeth River, is the name of the lake, the town & the passing highway.
 A highway regularly used to commute between the East Coast & Campbell Town, a central stop between Hobart & Launceston.

 The lake named after Charles Leake, an early pioneer in the area, was originally created in the 1880s, to provide water to Campbell Town.
 At the time of construction, it was the largest artificial lake in Australia.
 However, now it’s predominately used for recreational fishing, stocked regularly with rainbow & brown trout.
 Recommended best times to visit Lake Leake, Tasmania for fly-fishing are between late September to mid-December.
 That said, fish are able to be caught all through summer.